Employment & Training Funding

-- There will be a balanced approach to resource allocation for employment and training programs across all Regions of the Province.
+- There will be a balanced approach to resource allocation for employment and training programs across all regions of the Province.

-- Employment and training programs must be client-based, labour market applicable and within the guidelines set out in policy.
+- Employment and training programs must be client-based, labour market applicable and within the guidelines set out in the policy.

 - Employment and training programs must be consistent with requirements established by the Government of Canada and in keeping with the regulations of signed contribution agreements.